facebookresearch/fairseq/examples/speech_to_text/docs/mtedx_example.md

 ```
 For multilingual models, we force decoding from the target language ID token (as BOS) via `--prefix-size 1`.

+NOTE: Set `--model-overrides "{'arch': 's2t_transformer'}"` if using a checkpoint previous to the Hydra migration.
 #### Results
 | Data         | --arch          | Params | Es-En | Es-Pt | Es-Fr | Fr-En | Fr-Es | Fr-Pt | Pt-En | Pt-Es | It-En | It-Es | Ru-En | El-En |
 |--------------|--------------------|-----|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|